ArfyK/tournesol-recommendation/README.md

   - the 'entertaining_relaxing' criteria features **negative maximums** which should not be possible given the normalization we used.

 ## `sample_tuning.py`
-This script tests several combinations of quantile and sample size used in the `deterministic_random_sample` algorithm and compare them with the `random` algorithm used with q=0.75 (r_75).
+This script tests several combinations of quantile and sample size used in the `deterministic_random_sample` algorithm and compare them with the `random` algorithm described above used with the quantile 0.75.
+It's denoted `r_75` in the plots.

 # How to use the script
 First set the tests parameters in the script: